nathtiekk/tp/docs/DeveloperGuide.md

 1. Updating a policy renewal date of a person

-    1. Prerequisites: There exist a person in the list with the policy number that is being tested.
+    1. Prerequisites: There exist a person in the list with the policy number that is being tested and the rd/RENEWAL_DATE must be later than the current date e.g.20-04-2025.

     1. Test case: `renew pol/234567 r/31-12-2025`<br>
        Expected: Person policy renewal date updated successfully, and details are displayed in the status message.